Demand Curve For A Monopoly

 Q5: Can government regulation eliminate the deadweight loss associated with monopolies?

 A5: Government regulation, such as price ceilings or antitrust laws, can help mitigate the deadweight loss associated with monopolies.
-However, poorly designed regulations might reduce efficiency and hinder innovation.
+Still, poorly designed regulations might reduce efficiency and hinder innovation.
 The optimal level of regulation is a complex issue that requires careful consideration of both efficiency and equity.